What you need to do to comply with regulations on manufactured goods you place on the Northern Ireland market.

 If you are a fulfilment service provider, you may need to fulfil new compliance responsibilities from 16 July 2021.
-Further guidance on the new rules will be made available.

 If you are a Northern Ireland business placing goods from outside the UK on the market in Great Britain, you will become an importer under GB rules.
 This includes goods that have been supplied to you (as a distributor) from the EU market that you are now selling in Great Britain.
 See Placing manufactured goods on the market in Great Britain.